15 Fun Activities for Seniors with Limited Mobility

 10. Creative writing

 You don’t have to be Charles Dickens to write a story.
-Creative writing can be enjoyed by people of all skill levels.
 All you need is some paper (or a word processor) and a little creativity!
 If you’re not sure where to start, websites like Reedsy and The Narrative Arc provide daily and weekly writing prompts.
 If you’re more of a nonfiction buff, jot down a few memories from your childhood.
 With writing, the possibilities truly are endless!

 Looking for more?